delfick/photons/docs/start/tile_animations.rst

   direction -- left or right -- default left
     The direction the text goes in

+  speed - int - default 1
+    The number of pixels to progress each iteration of the loop

+  large_font - bool - default false
+    This uses a 16x16 font instead of an 8x8 font.
+Note that it only makes sense if you have two tiles and use ``combine_tiles: true`` in your options.
+Also the tiles need to have user_x and user_y properties such that they are both in horizontal lines on top of each other.

 tile_nyan
   This also has the following options